-At prisons located in colder climates, this also includes thermal underwear, knit hats and gloves.
-Depending on the prison in question, either on an annual or bi-annual basis, inmates are permitted to exchange worn clothing, footwear and bedding for new replacements.
+At prisons located in colder climates, this also includes thermal underwear, knit hats, and gloves.
+Depending on the prison in question, either on an annual or bi-annual basis, inmates are permitted to exchange worn clothing, footwear, and bedding for new replacements.
 You can also buy additional clothing items from the prison commissary.
-Many different types of clothing are sold in the commisary.
-At FCI Petersburg, for example, they sell white and gray t-shirts, sleeveless undershirts, boxers, briefs, long underwear, knit hats, gloves, sweat pants and shirts, mesh gym shorts, tall and short socks, and a variety of boots, tennis shoes, sports cleats and shower shoes.
+Many different types of clothing are sold in the commissary.
+At FCI Petersburg, for example, they sell white and gray t-shirts, sleeveless undershirts, boxers, briefs, long underwear, knit hats, gloves, sweat pants and shirts, mesh gym shorts, tall and short socks, and a variety of boots, tennis shoes, sports cleats, and shower shoes.

 Laundry in Prison

 Due to Executive Order 13423, which President Obama issued in 2011, all federal agencies must reduce water consumption by 2 percent each year.
 As a result, most federal prisons are now phasing out regular washing machines and dryers, which used to be universally housed in inmate housing units.
 In their place have come large, institutional washing machines and dryers which all prisoners are required to use.

 Depending on the size of the federal prison, inmates are usually assigned a laundry number and a laundry bag with their number attached to it.
 On their assigned days (e.g., Monday and Thursday) they can bring up their dirty clothes in their laundry bag, and Laundry Services will handle washing and drying.